mjkonarski/mjkonarski.github.io/_posts/2017-08-22-5-things-about-programming-learned-with-go.md

 It means that, from now, you can invoke that function on any instance of `Dog` struct.

 This piece of code may seem strange at the first time.
 Why did we write it outside the struct?
 And what is this weird `(d Dog)` part before the function name?
 Let me explain.
-Authors of Go wanted to give users more flexibility by allowing them to add their logic to any structs they like.
-Even to the ones they're not authors of (like some external libraries).
-Therefore they decided to keep functions outside the structs.
-And because the compiler needs to know which struct you’re extending, you have to specify its name explicitly and put it into this strange part called *receiver*.
+Authors of Go wanted to give users more flexibility by allowing them to add their logic to any type they like (as long as it is a part of the same package). ~~Even to the ones they're not authors of (like some external libraries).
+Therefore they decided to keep functions outside the structs.~~ And because the compiler needs to know which type you’re extending, you have to specify its name explicitly and put it into this strange part called *receiver*.

 To use the above code we can write a function that simply takes `Animal` as an argument and calls its method.